rahenrique/stream-processor-elixir/README.md

 make up
 ```

-Its possible to inspect the processed logs in Opensearch, using Opensearch Dashboards, at http://localhost:8000
-After accessing for the first time, it may be necessary to set indexes in the dashboard.
+It's possible to inspect the processed logs in Opensearch, using Opensearch Dashboards at http://localhost:8000.
+When accessing OpenSearch for the first time, it may be necessary to set indexes before the messages appear in the dashboard.